 Non-pilots: Spouses and others who are not getting certified to fly South African-registered aircraft have several options during the days of preparations when the others are flying.
 These include escorted visits to Soweto, the massive black township adjacent to Johannesburg; a "cultural village" where you can comfortably talk with local people and see how they live in modern society; you can visit “Gold Reef City” --a restored gold mine; museums, art galleries, extensive shopping; etc.

 WHEN TO GO...
 SEASONAL CONSIDERATIONS

-In the Southern Hemisphere, flying weather tends to be at its best from April through October.
+In the Southern Hemisphere, flying weather tends to be at its best from late May through October.
 These are the autumn and winter months in Botswana, Namibia, Zimbabwe and most of South Africa.
 We recommend that you plan your Self-Fly Safari for these months.
 These relatively cool and dry months are also the best season for game viewing.
 Foliage is less dense, and the scarcity of water helps concentrate the animals at water holes for more prolific game viewing.